 A New Experience

-As we carefully study the Bible, we learn that in the past, for centuries, the Holy Spirit came upon a select people but for a short period.
-But Jesus made a promise about the Holy Spirit before ascending to heaven and said:
+As we carefully study the Bible, we discover that historically, the Holy Spirit came upon a select group of people for limited periods of time.
+However, before ascending to heaven, Jesus made a remarkable promise regarding the Holy Spirit:

 “It will be in the last days, says God, that I will pour out my Spirit on all flesh.
 Your sons and your daughters will prophesy.
 Your young men will see visions.
 Your old men will dream dreams.”
 Acts 2:17-18

-The experience of being filled with the Holy Spirit is not a one-time life event.
-As recorded in Acts 2:2-4, 4:8, and 4:31, the same believers experienced the filling of the Holy Spirit multiple times.
-Accordingly, the Scriptures urge us to be filled continually:
+Being filled with the Holy Spirit is not a one-time event.
+As recorded in Acts 2:2-4, 4:8, and 4:31, the same believers experienced the filling of the Holy Spirit on multiple occasions.
+Therefore, Scripture encourages us to be filled continually with the Spirit:

 “Don’t be drunken with wine, in which is dissipation, but be filled with the Spirit.”
 Ephesians 5:18

-The undeniable influence and work of the Holy Spirit is evident in the "gifts" and the "fruit" of the Holy Spirit.
-The Holy Spirit grants special abilities to believers according to his will (1 Corinthians 12:11).
-These abilities are called the Gifts of the Holy Spirit.
+The influence and work of the Holy Spirit are clearly evident through the "gifts" and "fruit" that He provides.
+According to 1 Corinthians 12:11, the Holy Spirit bestows special abilities upon believers as He sees fit, known as the Gifts of the Holy Spirit.

 Please click on “Fruit of the Spirit” to continue.